Cable TV to UCSC Residents

 Older generations of TiVo boxes may work with our service, however newer boxes do not work properly on campus.
 The issue seems to be with the guide services and how they list channels.
 TiVo boxes need to reference a guide service or a cable card but all of the guide services list channels as whole numbers only, leaving out the decimal and the number to the right of it.
 For example, channels 25.3, 25.4 and 25.5 would be listed as 25, 25 and 25, leaving no way for the TiVo box to distinguish one channel from another.

 All channels are delivered in Standard Definition (SD) or 480i.

 Cable TV Converter Boxes

 Older televisions may require a converter box.
-We have tested this model, available from Amazon.
+We have tested this model, and recommend it for use on campus.